Black people and temple and priesthood policies (LDS Church): 2013 to present

 On December 6, 2013, the LDS Church published an essay entitled "Race and the Priesthood" on its official website.
 The essay stated that "there is no evidence that any black men were denied the priesthood during Joseph Smith's lifetime," but that the priesthood restrictions were first publicly introduced by Brigham Young, stating the racism of the era that influenced his thinking.
 The essay went on to declare that "Today the Church disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse, or that it reflects actions in a premortal life that mixed-race marriages are a sin; or that blacks or people of any other race or ethnicity are inferior in any way to anyone else.
 Church leaders today unequivocally condemn all racism, past and present, in any form."

 While the essay was approved by the First Presidency, it was not written by them.
 As of 2015, it has never been mentioned, alluded to, or footnoted in speeches by LDS authorities at the faith's biannual General Conferences.
 Many members remain unaware of the essays and some hold to racist beliefs that had been taught in the past.

 According to Richard Bushman, a Mormon historian, the essay removes the revelatory significance of the ban.
 He states that it requires a reorientation of Mormon thinking, since "it brings into question all of the prophet's inspiration."
-Critics of the church argue that it could call into question other revelations of the prophets.
+Critics argue that it could call into question other teachings of the prophets they say are commands from God.

 Although the priesthood restrictions existed historically, the LDS Church reports continued significant growth in church membership in Africa, with growth from 318,947 members in 2010 to 578,310 in 2018.
 As of 2019, there are two church general authorities of African descent, and another general authority of Melanesian (Fijian) descent.

 In response to a 2016 survey of self-identified Mormons, over 60 percent expressed that they either know (37 percent) or believe (25.5 percent) that the priesthood/temple ban was God's will, with another 17 percent expressing that it might be true, and 22 percent saying they know or believe it is false.